 There's a valuable little number in war surplus now becoming available on the amateur market.
 It's the IFF set known as the BC-645A.
-You've probably seen it, or at least pictures of it in QST - it's the pretty little thing about the size of a portable typewriter case, full of tubes and relays and miniature long-lines and ending up on the transmitter side with a doorknob.
-Its value to us lies in the fact that it makes available, at very modest cost and a conversion job not too tough to contemplate (as recently outlined in our pages), a 'phone or it.e.w. transmitter and a superhet receiver for the 420-450 Mc, band.
-It can thereby give us in the fact the size of the start the superhet receiver for the day of the superhet receiver for the day of the start the superhet receiver for the day of the superhet receiver for the superhet receiver for the superhet receiver for the day of the superhet receiver for the day of the superhet receiver for the superhet receive s thouses.
+You've probably seen it, or at least picture of the second tures of it in QST - it's the pretty little thing about the size of a portable typewriter case, full of tubes and relays and miniature long-lines and ending up on the transmitter side with a doorknob.
+Its value to us lies in the fact that it makes available, at very modest cost and a conversion job not too tough to contemplate (as recently outlined in our pages), a phone or the 420 450 Mc. band.
+It can thereby give us houses.
 With their auxiliaries they cost something over \$2,000 apiece.
-Sixty million for insurance on the shelf.
+Sixty million for in-

-The 420 band not only affords gRM-free operation but offers an excellent spot for rag-chewing local nets, which can be lots of fun when your conscience doesn't bother you about jamming a busy band with endless smalltalk.
+The 420 band not only affords QRM-free operation but offers an excellent spot for rag-chewing local nets, which can be spot for rag-chewing local nets, which can be lots of fun when your conscience doesn't bother you about jamming a busy band with endless smalltalk.
 The advent of the BC-645A makes it possible for every amateur to contemplate a set for this purpose.

 Here's your chance to get a brand-new BC-645-A at less than the cost of the tubes alone.
 One of the most beautifully made sets we've ever seen, it gives you a "hot" transmitter-receiver for phone or ICW on 420 mc by the easy conversion described in Feb.
 QST, p.
-15. We have these sets, just as supplied by G. E., in stock for immediate shipment - so you can get on 420 right away.
-At this low price, please send full amount with your order.
+15. We have these sets. just as supplied by G. E., in stock for immediate shipment - so you can get on 420 right away.
+At this low price, please send full amount with

 Speed delivery and save C. O. D. charges - send full amount with order.
 50% deposit required on all C. O. D. orders.
-SPECIAL VALUES in REGULAR and SURPLUS GEAR!